-Anderson Materials Evaluation, Inc. provides tests for detecting and identifying silicone and other contaminants in facilities and ovens.
+Anderson Materials Evaluation, Inc. provides silicone contamination testing kits for detecting and identifying silicone and other contaminants in facilities and ovens.
 We provide our own qualified as silicone-free test kits for the ultra-sensitive measurement of silicone contamination in your facility by means of an XPS analysis detection method.
 This test method also allows the determination of the silicone concentration relative to known concentrations causing significant adhesive bonding degradation or other surface wetting and sealing problems.
 It usually distinguishes sources of the element silicon as those due to each of the following:

 - Silica or glass